rdegges/rdegges-blog/articles/2010/how-to-reset-your-sleep-schedule-seriously.md

 First of all, it's fun (you can do it over a weekend).
 An important part of adjusting something major (like your sleep cycle) is to make it enjoyable.
-If you're a night owl trying to get into a 9 to 5 schedule, then you might as well do something that will not just ‘get you through the day' (eg: caffine overdose), but will actually make you feel *normal* during those hours.
+If you're a night owl trying to get into a 9 to 5 schedule, then you might as well do something that will not just 'get you through the day' (eg: caffine overdose), but will actually make you feel *normal* during those hours.

 Secondly, camping is cheap and natural.
 You don't need to starve yourself, you